ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 the Specific Knowledge Assitant.

 The Home page is the first page a user sees.
 It shows a brief description of the application.
-It also allows the user to login to the system by either clicking the link in the page content or by revealing the user account dropdown at the top right of the page.
+It also allows users to login to the system by either clicking the link in the page content or by revealing the users account dropdown at the top right of the page.

 #figure(
   image("images/screenshot_home.png", width: 100%),